EclipseFdn/ecdtools.eclipse.org/content/events/cloudideday2022/_index.md

     </div>
     <div class="col-sm-21 margin-top-10">
       <p>
-        Cloud IDE Day 2022 is our second annual virtual event for IDE developers, with an emphasis on tools and best practices for development in the cloud.
+        Cloud IDE Days 2022 is our second annual virtual event for IDE developers, with an emphasis on tools and best practices for development in the cloud.
       </p>
     </div>
   </div>